 5. Star Trek: The Original Series (Year: 2265-2269)

-The Star Trek: The Original Series is the series that started it all.
-While most Trekkies find this series to be the “first” series that should be watched when beginning to watch the show, some still prefer it to be in the third place chronologically.
+Star Trek: The Original Series is the series that started it all.
+While most Trekkies find this series to be the "first" series to watch when beginning the show, some still prefer it to be in third place chronologically.

 It also followed the adventures of Captain Kirk and his First Officer Spock as they boldly went to a place where no one had gone before to explore strange new worlds.